 Named for President John Tyler, the city was established on April 11, 1846 by the Texas Legislature as it also created Smith County.
 Tyler was designated the county seat.

-Downtown Tyler today features numerous historical structures, government buildings and a reviving business district and nightlife.
+Downtown Tyler today is a bustling financial and business center, with numerous historical structures, government buildings and a revived restaurant district and nightlife.

 The Tyler Visitor’s Center is located in the Plaza Tower in the heart of Downtown Tyler at 110 N. College Avenue, Suite 105.